INSTRUCTIONS FOR LIEN HOLDERS AND REPOSSESSION AGENTS

 - The vehicle is subject to foreclosure or repossession as per ARS §28-3512-D.

-- It was determined at a Post Storage Hearing that the vehicle was improperly impounded.
+- If a hearing was held and it was determined at a Post Storage Hearing that the vehicle was improperly impounded.

 What must be presented by the Lien Holder or Repossession Agent for the vehicle to be released?